philwhiles/frettler/README.md

 | MANDOLIN                | 129               |

-For posterity there is a change log [here]Frettler will display the chord it finds using the chord chart view.(https://github.com/philwhiles/frettler/blob/master/CHANGELOG.md)
+For posterity there is a change log [here]

 Here is an example of its output :